SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 > [!NOTE]
 > If you run this operation after you have installed solutions to the site, they will stop working because the solution is disabled from the tenant level.

-### Remove solution package from tenant App Catalog
+### Remove solution packages from the tenant App Catalog

 This API is designed to be executed in the context of the tenant App Catalog site.